AS-Cloud-LLC/.github/profile/README.md

 ## Hi there 👋
 <br>
 We are a company based out of England & Australia.
-You can join our discord (here)[https://discord.gg/dkqeaykwA9]
+You can join our discord here: https://discord.gg/dkqeaykwA9